MongoDBMongoDB

 Int64Int64

-Decimal128Utf8Preserved as string to maintain exact precision and handle MongoDB's variable decimal precision/scale.
+Decimal128Utf8Preserved as a string to maintain exact precision, since MongoDB decimals have variable precision and scale.

 MongoDB BSON Type(s)Apache Arrow DataTypeNotes